‘Bachelor’ 2017 Spoilers: Nick Viall’s Finale, ‘ATFR’ To Bring Tears, Shockers

 Gossip guru Reality Steve has been sharing Bachelor spoilers since filming was taking place and he has been consistent in saying that Viall’s final rose goes to Vanessa over Raven.
 He has added, however, that Viall and Grimaldi are having some issues in their relationship.
 Reality Steve has said that he is confident that the two will still be together during Monday’s “ATFR” special, but he isn’t confident that they will last terribly long beyond that.

 Show creator Mike Fleiss has been teasing that there are big things on the way with this Season 21 “ATFR,” but there are no solid Bachelor spoilers out at this point that detail what is going to happen.
-As Us Weekly shares, the finale preview has teased not only that Nick will shed tears and struggle with the decision ahead, but that there is a Bachelor first on the way.
+As Us Weekly shared, the finale preview has teased not only that Nick will shed tears and struggle with the decision ahead, but that there is a Bachelor first on the way.
 They note that a source has told them that the special will be awesome, and Fleiss claims that something historic is on the way.

 Does Reality Steve have the goods on these particular Bachelor spoilers?
 He detailed via a recent blog post that he doesn’t know what all of this is referencing, but he is confident that it’s “A whole lotta nothing” and that this is just the typical hype that those with the show throw out every season.
 After more than 30 Bachelor and Bachelorette seasons it would be tough to come up with a franchise first, and there really aren’t any signs out there that anything major is on the way regarding Vanessa and Nick’s engagement.
 However, fans are anxious to see if the reveal and the teases coming via Fleiss’ spoilers about Nick just might live up to the hype for a change of pace.